questions & answers

 Does acupuncture hurt?

-Acupuncture needles are not like hypodermic medical needles, they are super fine, and very smooth, making insertion easy.
+Acupuncture needles are not like hypodermic medical needles, they are super fine, and exceptionally smooth, making insertion easy.

 Catherine loves introducing people to this practice, and is a gentle, caring, acupuncturist, with over 15 years clinical practice, she is highly experienced, accurate, and fast.
-Insuring your experience is a good one.
+Ensuring your experience is a good one.

 Can you acupuncture children?

 YES!
-In fact Catherine is experienced in treating babies, and toddlers.
+In fact, Catherine is experienced in treating babies, and toddlers.
 Acupuncture for kids is different than it is for adults.
-Generally, we just pierce the skin and the needless are not retained, and often repeating the process.
+Generally, we just pierce the skin and the needless are not retained, this process may be repeated.

 Generally, kids do not feel anything beyond a mosquito bite.
 Parents are encouraged to bring their children to their acupuncture treatments, demystifying the process and helping kids get comfortable with the acupuncture and Catherine.
 Older kids will be asked for their consent.